DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/05_AdjustApprovalList.md

 The basic idea is to store the filtered records in the local variable `locSelectedItems`.
 The following adjustments are necessary to get the right behavior:
 * Initialization

-  When we enter the page we must ensure the local variable is correct.
-Entering page might be triggered by visiting the page initially or because we press the `Home` button in the wizard.
+  When we enter the screen we must ensure the local variable is correct.
+Entering the page might be triggered by visiting the page initially or because we press the `Home` button in the wizard.
 Set the property `OnVisisble` to the following value:
 ```
   UpdateContext(
     {